Paths to permanency

 Where it is preferable to any other order, including parental responsibility to the Minister, open adoption is a permanency option for Aboriginal children in out-of-home care (OOHC).

 The permanent placement principles help guide casework and decisions made by the Children’s Court.
-FACS must demonstrate to the court that it has considered each permanent placement option.
+DCJ must demonstrate to the court that it has considered each permanent placement option.